Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ### Creating collections

+Up until now, we've mostly dealt with individual items.
+Python has several ways to organize and interact with multiple items:

 {{ codeblock(fn="collections_instantiations", lc="py") }}

 ### Accessing items

-{{ codeblock(fn="collections_item_access", lc="py") }}
+{{ codeblock(fn="collections_item_access_1", lc="py") }}

-Up until now, we've mostly dealt with individual items.
-Python has several ways to organize and interact with multiple items.
-The simplest conceptually is the list.
+The simplest collection conceptually is the list.
 You can access items in a list by index, or by slice, which returns a sublist.
 Remember that to get an item at the BEGINNING of the list, you use 0 as the index.
 To access the last item in a list, you can either use the length of the list - 1 or simply -1 as the index.

+{{ codeblock(fn="collections_item_access_2", lc="py") }}

 A dictionary is a mapping between keys and values.
 It is indexed by a key, and this gives the associated value.

+{{ codeblock(fn="collections_item_access_3", lc="py") }}

+Here, we catch a glimpse of for loops.
+These loops allows us to iterate more conveniently through each item in a collection in comparison to while loops.
+You may use tools that worked with while loops here as well, such as "break" and "continue".

+We created 2 other types of collections earlier.

-Sets are incredibly useful when it comes to checking if something exists or not in a collection, or the difference between two collections.
+Sets are useful when it comes to checking if something exists or not in a collection, or the difference between two collections.

 Tuples are similar to lists, but they are immutable.
 You cannot add or remove items from a tuple once it is created.

 All of these collections have helper functions for performing common tasks and some share common behaviors.
 To get the length of a collection, call the builtin function `len` and pass in the collection as an argument.
-Try calling:
+To learn more, try calling:

 ```py
 help(list)